dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 This document describes and provides supporting details for the software design of the SOC (State of Charge) LED indicator system.

+## Table of Contents

+[TOC]

 ## Scope

-This document describes the solution for MN8 Energy's request for a State of Charge (SOC) LED indicator for an EV Charging Station.
+This document describes the software components for MN8 Energy's State of Charge (SOC) LED indicator for an EV Charging Station.

 This document applies to the entire product.
-This includes an embedded controller as well as cloud-based software packages.
+This includes an embedded controller and several cloud-based software packages.

+### Background

+#### Project Origination

+MN8 identified a need for visual reporting of an EV charging station port.
+Charing port status can be read by an EV, device app, or from the port display, but a fixed "always-on" indicator visible from a distance will improve user experience.

 A conceptual rendering of the LED Indicators at a charging station was provided by MN8 at project start.
 This photo is for reference only, and does not define any project requirements.
 For example, the smaller secondary indicator to the left of the larger LED strip is not part of this project.

 ![](./images/MN8 Station.png)

 ​									**Figure 1: Conceptual Rendering of LEDs at four Stations**

+#### Design History/Notes

+This section identifies design changes that drove software solutions.

+* A single embedded Station Controller housed in each Charging Station "pillar"  controlling up to 2 LED Strips
+* Requirement are that LEDs use only the ChargePoint API:
+  * ChargePoint API uses SOAP, requiring complex request assembly and response parsing
+  * Requirements for LED status change required frequent polling of the ChargePoint API
+    * Potential for higher costs at remote sites
+    * Potential to overwhelm ChargePoint API

+* Design evolved to include a Proxy Broker:
+  * Single point of contact with ChargePoint API
+  * Knows about entire fleet of installed devices
+  * Uses MQTT to report status to Station Controllers

 ## Reference Documents